yalue/cuda_scheduling_examiner_mirror/README.md

         given a default name based on its filename, process and thread ID.
 If this doesn't start with '/', it will be relative to base_result_directory.>,
-      "label:": <String.
+      "mps_thread_percentage": <Number.
+Optional.
+A percentage of thread resources to use if MPS is active and a Volta-architecture GPU is used.
+        This is ignored if use_processes is false.
+Defaults to 100.>, "label:": <String.
 Optional.
 A label or name for this specific benchmark, to be copied to its output file.>, "thread_count": <Number.
 Required, but may be ignored.
 The number of CUDA